-Stop by the Office of Student Services in Reid 338.
+Stop by the Office of Student Services in Jabs Hall Room 124.
 They will assist you with this changing your option and obtaining a new advisor.

-Q: What equipment is available in classrooms in Reid Hall?
+Q: What equipment is available in classrooms in Jabs Hall?

-All Reid classrooms have smart podiums with computers, VCR's/DVD's, and document cameras in them.
-A ceiling projector is mounted in most of the classrooms.
+All Jabs classrooms have smart podiums with computers, DVD players, document cameras and ceiling projectors.

 Q. Are there rooms available to practice presentations?

 Students may reserve rooms in the Bracken Center during regular business hours.
-Check for availability in the Bracken Center's main office, Reid 457.
-Students can also utilize resources in the Bracken Business Communications Clinic (BBCC) in Reid 418 to practice presentations.
-See the following link for details: http://www.montana.edu/business/bracken/bbcc/info.html.
+Check for availability in the Bracken Center's main office, Jabs Hall Room 108.
+Students can also utilize resources in the Bracken Business Communications Clinic (BBCC) in Jabs Hall Room 110 to practice presentations.
+See the following link for details: www.montana.edu/business/bracken/bbcc/index.html.